LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 ## Background Information

-### LoopWorkspace
+### <span translate="no">LoopWorkspace</span>

-The LoopWorkspace repository is the umbrella organization holding all the pieces needed to build the Loop app.
-Part of what LoopWorkspace provides is a list of pointers to a specific commit for each of the Modules used in the workspace.
+The&nbsp;<span translate="no">LoopWorkspace repository</span>&nbsp;is the umbrella organization holding all the pieces needed to build the Loop app.
+It provides is a list of pointers to a specific commit for each of the Modules used in the workspace.

 * A commit is a specific version of code in a repository
 * A workspace is a grouping of several repositories (Modules) into a complete package
 * The workspace includes a list of the specific commit for each repository

-You will be adding one or more code changes to the released (or dev) branch of LoopWorkspace using patch commands in the build_loop.yml file.
+You will be adding one or more code changes to the released (or dev) &nbsp;<span translate="no">branch of LoopWorkspace</span>&nbsp;using patch commands in the build_loop.yml file.
 Each patch repeats the small code change associated with each commit your make to your fork of a given Module.